Views: 9684 | Ratings: 4707

 Today, the wide-open park is used by families from near and far.
 Concerts often take place in the gazebo, which can also be rented out for private use.
 Little league baseball is a common sight, as well as the rounds of bocce ball that the older neighborhood gentlemen traditionally take part in.

-One of the larger green areas in Ravenswood neighborhood is the 40-acre Winnemac Park (5100 N. Leavitt, 312 742 5101).
+One of the larger green parks in Ravenswood neighborhood is the 40-acre Winnemac Park (5100 N. Leavitt, 312 742 5101).
 Apart from its soccer and softball fields, this newly renovated park contains a prairie garden and nature trail.
 Formerly a truck farm, Winnemac was annexed by Chicago in 1910 and is now owned by a partnership of the Chicago Park District and Chicago Public Schools.
 Winnemac Park offers many youth programs and has plenty of facilities open for adults as well.

 In the northwestern corner of Ravenswood lies River Park (5100 N. Francisco, 312 742 7516).
 Visitors are drawn to the park for many reasons, but mostly for its artificial turf soccer field, fishing, and canoe launch.
 Efforts to clean up the Chicago River are ongoing, allowing River Park visitors to have a more pleasant experience while they fish along the banks or canoe down the tree-lined waters.